-- Ensure that all resources are prepared in advance. - Praise the behaviour you want to see more of. - Praise children doing the right thing more than criticising those who are doing the wrong thing (parallel praise). - Differentiate. - Stay calm. - Have clear routines for transitions and for stopping the class. - Teach children the class routines.
+- Ensure that all resources are prepared in advance. - Praise the behaviour you want to see more of. - Praise children doing the right thing more than criticising those who are doing the wrong thing (parallel praise). - Adaption of teaching, where required. - Stay calm. - Have clear routines for transitions and for stopping the class. - Teach children the class routines.